csanadlajko/FS-semester-project/README.md

 ## How to run?

-The app currently be ran on your local device and from Docker.
+The app can currently be ran on your local device and from Docker.

 - local device:
 	- start ASP.NET backend: